sysart/material-ui-appframe/README.md

 - High level components such as Navigation, TitleBar and MainContent that let you cleanly describe the core layout and structure of your application (see examples below)
 - Responsive layout based on CSS3 Grid (and an optional legacy mobile layout)
-- Navigation drawer with support for collapse menus
+- Navigation drawer with support for collapse menus and a custom CSS based swipeable drawer for mobile devices
 - Bottom navigation bar for mobile devices
 - Routing with React router
 - Support for customization with Material UI theme options.
 (Everything aims to be customizable according to Material UI conventions.
 We also set the mobile browser's address bar color to match your Material UI Theme color.)